elastic/e2e-testing/e2e/_suites/fleet/README.md

 rm -fr ~/.op/compose
 ```

-Note what you find and file a bug in the `elastic/e2e-testing` repository, requiring a fix to the ingest-manager suite to properly configure and start the product.
+Note what you find and file a bug in the `elastic/e2e-testing` repository, requiring a fix to the Fleet suite to properly configure and start the product.

 ### I cannot move on